rtCamp/gutenberg-plugin-boilerplate/README.md

 ## Requirements

-- You should also have the latest release of npm installed.
+- You should have the latest release of npm installed.
 - You should be running a Node version matching the current active LTS release or newer for this plugin to work correctly.